 intending to perform (x & 1) == 0, but precedence rules result in this evaluating x & (1 == 0) instead.
 (When in doubt, use parenthesis to ensure the proper evaluation of an expression.)

 In addition to the aforementioned, C++ also permits operators to be overloaded when used with user-defined types.
 While it is not possible to change the precedence, associativity, and number of operands of overloaded operators [C++17, Clause 16.5 [over.oper], para.
 6], overloaded operators can be executed differently than built-in operators.
 For example, overloaded operators lose any built-in operator short-circuiting properties and sequence order guarantees.
 Similarly overloaded operators and their arguments' evaluations behave as normal function calls, differing from built-in operator evaluation.
 Note: overloaded assignment falls into this category.
-(We think)

-The address of an operator has unspecified semantics when used in conjunction with incomplete class types. – should go somewhere.
-Where???

-This subclause requires a complete rewrite to have it reflect C++ issues.

-Operator precedence and associativity in C are clearly defined.

-Mixed logical operators are allowed without parentheses.

 6.23.2 Guidance to language users